Protecting the Planet

 We go much further than this though and actively seek to mitigate our impact wherever possible and preserve resources, leading us down our decarbonisation journey.

 To reduce environmental impacts, first, we needed to understand them.
-WJ have on-going energy usage data monitored from 2015, this includes monitoring our operational energy use from buildings, fuel usage by the fleet, and a rigorous KPI system which includes various sustainability indicators.
+WJ have on-going energy usage data monitored from 2015, this includes monitoring our operational energy use from buildings, fuel usage by the fleet, and a rigorous KPI system that includes various sustainability indicators.

 Our main environmental impact is our fleet.
 With over 200 trucks, the sheer amount of diesel usage for our operations is unavoidable.
 However, this has not stopped us from trying.
 We engineer our trucks and plant so that we can make environmentally sound changes and follow the Green House Gas Emissions Hierarchy.
 We have designed and built many innovative vehicles that can do the work of two traditional trucks.
 Such as; vehicles incorporating extra preheaters or interchangeable ones where one truck can potentially carry out High Friction Surfacing and Road Markings.
 Additionally, 85% of our plant vehicles are Euro 6 and increasing and over 72% of our company cars and vans are hybrid or electric.